Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion Collider: Abstract

 \section{Abstract}

-Local density fluctuation near the QCD critical point has been suggested to exhibit a power-law behavior which can be probed by an intermittency analysis on scaled factorial moment (SFM) in relativistic heavy-ion collisions.
-The collision energy and centrality dependence of the second-order SFMs are systematically investigated in Au + Au collisions at $\sqrt{s_{NN}}$ = 7.7, 11.5, 19.6, 27, 39, 62.4, 200 GeV within the UrQMD model.
-We estimate the non-critical background in the measurement of intermittency and suggest a cumulative variable method to effectively remove the contributions from background.
-We further study the effect of particle detection efficiency by implementing UrQMD events in the RHIC/STAR experimental tracking efficiencies.
+Local density fluctuations near the QCD critical point has been suggested to exhibit a power-law behavior which can be probed by an intermittency analysis on scaled factorial moment (SFM) in relativistic heavy-ion collisions.
+The collision energy and centrality dependence of the second-order SFMs are systematically investigated in Au $+$ Au collisions at $\sqrt{s_{NN}}$ = 7.7, 11.5, 19.6, 27, 39, 62.4, and 200 GeV within the UrQMD model.
+We estimate the noncritical background in the measurement of intermittency and propose a cumulative variable method to effectively remove the background contributions.
+We further study the effect of particle detection efficiency by implementing the RHIC (STAR) experimental tracking efficiencies in the UrQMD events.
 A cell-by-cell method is proposed for experimental application of efficiency corrections on SFM.
-This work can provide a guidance of background subtraction and efficiency correction for experimental measurement of intermittency in the search of QCD critical point in heavy-ion collisions.
+This work can provide a guidance of background subtraction and efficiency correction for the experimental measurement of intermittency in the search of the QCD critical point in heavy-ion collisions.

-\section{Introduction}
+\section{INTRODUCTION}

-One of the major goals of relativistic heavy-ion collisions is to explore the QCD phase diagram and phase boundary~\cite{StephanovPD,adams2005experimental,conservecharge0,conservecharge1}.
-Theoretical studies have shown the existence of a critical point (CP) at finite baryon chemical potential and temperature~\cite{CEP1, CEP2}.
+One of the major goals of relativistic heavy-ion collisions is to explore the QCD phase structure~\cite{StephanovPD,MomentOverview,QCDReport,conservecharge0,conservecharge1}.
+Theoretical studies have shown the existence of a critical point (CP) at finite baryon chemical potential and temperature~\cite{CEP1, CEP2, CEP3}.
 This CP is proposed to be characterized by a second-order phase transition, which becomes a unique property of strongly interacting matter~\cite{searchCEP1,searchCEP2,searchCEP3,searchCEP4,STARPRLMoment}.
+In the thermodynamic limit, the correlation length diverges at the CP and the system becomes scale invariant and fractal~\cite{invariant1,invariant2,invariant3}.
+It has been shown that the density fluctuations near the QCD critical point form a distinct pattern of power-law or intermittency behavior in the matter produced in high energy heavy-ion collisions~\cite{Antoniou2006PRL,Antoniou2010PRC,Antoniou2016PRC,Antoniou2018PRD}.